nullcopy/coldnoise.net/content/posts/2025/how-to-buy-zcash/index.md

 ## Conclusion

 Congratulations!
 You've successfully purchased Zcash using zkP2P and Zashi.
-Remember to keep your Zashi wallet and recovery phrase secure.
-It will take a few minutes for your ZEC to become spendable.

-Now that you've got ZEC in a shielded address, why not test it out?
-Send me an encrypted message using Zashi's memo feature.
-Scan the QR code below or copy the address, attach a memo with your thoughts on this tutorial, and fire away.
+Your ZEC will take a few minutes to become "spendable" (ready to send).
+Once it's ready, why not test it out?
+Send me an encrypted message:

+1. In Zashi, tap "Send"
+2. Scan the QR code below (or paste the address from the caption)
+3. Enter a small amount to pay the network fee
+4. Leave me some feedback.
+5. Send!

+The memo is encrypted and only I can read it.
 I'd love to hear from you.

 {{< img src="zec-addr-qr.jpeg" alt="Author's Zcash shielded address QR code" caption="u1rcw0ppy2z4am3rh7kffh0gn3zscw5dpffnvvajwpx4u7qe5syg3ygf0z4cp2w2czxl4tw3k3s5jzgdvdutx0095gp0mdp5mz203cm905kchcp80jsu39s7ummxxeak9rgvel233dgh4rza0t8nsj0dxhu8wmy42dugxgslgedywlwlkm" >}}